jozu-ai/promptkit/README.md

 PromptKit is a developer toolkit for recording and replaying prompt sessions with LLM APIs.

-This repository contains a minimal prototype with a single command:
+This repository contains a minimal prototype with a CLI and a terminal UI.

-- `promptkit` – a CLI built with `urfave/cli/v2` that can start the daemon and will eventually manage sessions.
+- `promptkit` – a CLI built with `urfave/cli/v2` that can start the daemon and manage sessions.

-This is only a starting point and does not implement the full feature set.
+- `promptkit ui` – launches a Bubble Tea TUI for browsing recorded sessions.

 ## Running the Project